-For additional discussion of recent accounting pronouncements, please refer to New Accounting Pronouncements - Recently Adopted and New Accounting Pronouncements - Not Yet Adopted included within Note 2, Summary of Significant Accounting Policies, to our unaudited condensed consolidated financial statements included in this report.
+For additional discussion of recent accounting pronouncements, please refer to New Accounting Pronouncements - Recently Adopted and New Accounting Pronouncements - Not Yet Adopted included within Note 2 to our condensed consolidated financial statements in Part I, Item 1.
+Financial Statements (unaudited).